ros2/ros2_documentation/source/ROS-Framework/interfaces/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

 Why does ``ros2 topic pub`` auto-complete not work on Windows?
    The auto-complete options for publishing (dictionary auto-complete and the raw auto-completed string) rely on shell behaviour that is not supported on Windows.
-   On Windows, type message data manually as YAML strings instead of using tab completion for the message prototype.
+   On Windows, type message data manually as YAML strings instead of using tab completion for the message field template.